Intercultural Community Bridge Program

 Matriculated students can choose to be their group's family leader!

-The ELC has partnered with the Lindy Center for Civic Engagement to develop Drexel students' leadership and intercultural communications skills.
+The English Language Center has partnered with the Lindy Center for Civic Engagement to develop Drexel students' leadership and intercultural communications skills.

 - Student leaders will be responsible for increasing connections between students, faculty, professional staff, and community.

 - They will have opportunities to develop new skills, gain leadership competencies, and use what they have learned in the classroom in real-world scenarios.